-The completed Declaration of authenticity must not be attached to the USB drive with the practical (portfolio) examination submission.
-The completed declaration must be placed in the folder provided in the practical ATAR course submission information sent to schools/providers during Term 3.
+The completed Declaration of authenticity must:

+- not be attached to the USB drive with the practical (portfolio) examination submission - be placed in the folder provided in the practical ATAR course submission information sent to schools/providers during Term 3.

 14. Return/collection of practical (portfolio) examination submissions